Without Her Consent

 Without Her Consent is a 1990 American made-for-television drama film directed by Sandor Stern.
-Originally airing on NBC, the film is based on a true story and stars Melissa Gilbert as a woman who seeks justice after being raped by an acquaintance.
+Originally airing on NBC on Sunday, January 14th, 1990, the film is based on a true story and stars Melissa Gilbert as a woman who seeks justice after being raped by an acquaintance.

 Plot

 When she moves from Idaho to Los Angeles because of a new job offer, Emily Briggs quickly meets Jason Barnes, a friendly neighbor who works as a set decorator for movies.
 He invites her to his home in Santa Monica to pick up an old table which she can use at her new place, though uses the meeting to rape her.
 Emily unsuccessfully struggles to get away, and fears for her life throughout the rape.
 Her cousin Marty insists for her to report the case, but the District Attorney denies the case because she voluntarily went to his house, and there were no witnesses present.
 The fact that he was arrested five times before with the same allegations does not influence the case.
 Emily tries to move on with her life, but finds out that she is not able to share intimacy with her boyfriend Trey Cousins.

 Sometime later, Emily receives a visit from a woman named Marcia Daily, who tells her that she was raped by Jason as well, and that all of the women were stalked by him afterwards as a way of power control.
 Marcia tells her that an attorney named Gloria Allred can make a case of the rape if they combine powers, but Emily is reluctant to go to court.
 Emily later admits to being raped to Trey, when he overhears her conversation with Marcia.
 Trey is upset that she went to a stranger's house and estranges from her by claiming that she was asking for the rape.
 He tries to avoid doing harm to Jason out of anger, but eventually runs him over with his car.
 Aware that her fiancé is facing a prison sentence, Emily turns to Gloria for help.
 Gloria agrees to take on his case, and takes Emily's rape story to the media in hopes of influencing the jury.
 Trey is reluctant to allow Emily's rape to become a national sensation, but the story is printed anyway on Emily's insistence.